MIACollaborative/justin-framework/examples/miwaves/taskEngine/README.md

 Task engine for MiWaves.

-## Disclaimer
-This repository is under development and should not be used in a production environment or for any research studies.
-We will update the status as we go.

 ## Overview

 - Used for creating backend code for several research projects, including MiWaves.
 - Runnable as a backend serverside script (not just a library).
-- Reusable components will be gradually extracted into the form of a library/package.
+- Reusable components will be gradually extracted into the form of a library/package under the top level folders;

 ## Example of .env file